Improved Fine-Tuning by Better Leveraging Pre-Training Data: Related Work

-The most important proposed data selection scheme in this work is the one based on a variant of optimal transport (OT) optimization.
-General OT is often used in computer vision to estimate or/and minimize the distance between two probability measures, such as prediction probabilities in classification \citep{frogner2015learning}, density maps in crowd counting \citep{wan2021generalized} and the reconstruction loss in generative models \citep{patrini2020sinkhorn,arjovsky2017wasserstein}. \citep{alvarez2020geometric} measures the distance between two data sets by using OT and label information.
-This paper solves an unbalanced optimal transport (UOT) problem between pre-training and target data to obtain a similarity vector for pre-training data, so that we can select a portion of data close to the target task.
+The similarity-based data selection scheme in this work is the one based on a variant of optimal transport (OT) optimization.
+General OT is often used in computer vision to estimate or/and minimize the distance between two probability measures, such as prediction probabilities in classification \cite{frogner2015learning}, density maps in crowd counting \cite{wan2021generalized} and the reconstruction loss in generative models \cite{patrini2020sinkhorn,arjovsky2017wasserstein}. \cite{alvarez2020geometric} measures the distance between two data sets by using OT and label information.
+This paper solves an unbalanced optimal transport (UOT) problem between pre-training and target data to obtain a similarity vector for pre-training data to select a portion of data close to the target task.